-The Jersey Shore Area School District Athletic Department supports the philosophy that a quality interscholastic athletic program is vital to the positive physical, social. and educational development of students.
-The interscholastic athletic program enhances and supports the academic mission of learning, growing, and succeeding.
-The District is committed to promoting the proper ideals of sportsmanship, ethical conduct, and fair play at all athletic contests.
-The District also supports high standards of good citizenship, along with the regard for the rights of others.

-Being a member of the interscholastic athletic programs is a privilege to be earned and maintained throughout the season.
-Each time participants put on the uniform or steps into a school or onto the practice field and anytime in a game they are expected to represent themselves in a responsible, sportsmanlike manner.
+The Athletic Department supports the philosophy that a quality interscholastic athletic program is vital to the positive social, physical and educational development of students.
+The interscholastic athletic program enhances and supports the academic mission of the school system.
+We are committed to promoting the proper ideals of sportsmanship, ethical conduct, and fair play at all athletic We support high standards of good contests. citizenship, along with the regard for the rights of Being a member of the interscholastic athletics programs is a privilege to be earned and maintained throughout the season.
+Each time participants step into a school, onto a practice field and in a game they are expected to represent themselves in a responsible sportsmanlike manner.